Republicans face growing corporate backlash after Capitol assault | Politics

 The sheer extent of the Republican opposition will make it difficult for businesses to simply cut off those who voted against certifying Biden's victory, said a senior Republican business strategist, speaking on condition of anonymity.
 Roughly two-thirds of all House Republicans, including seasoned legislators and vocal Trump partisans, supported the challenge.
 Business groups will be watching closely over the coming weeks to see whether those Republicans make gestures to re-establish a sense of normalcy, such as attending Biden's inauguration, the strategist said.

 "Each of those people are going to be scrutinized," the strategist said.
 "Are they all going into the bucket of 'no contributions'?
 I would be shocked if they all get put in."
-A growing list of companies, including Ford Motor Co., Microsoft Corp., Alphabet Inc's Google, Facebook Inc. Smithfield Foods Inc., BlackRock and Union Pacific Corp. said they would temporarily suspend donations to Democrats and Republicans alike.
+A growing list of companies, including Ford Motor Co, Microsoft Corp, Alphabet Inc's Google, Facebook Inc, Goldman Sachs, BP Plc, Smithfield Foods Inc and Union Pacific Corp said they would temporarily suspend donations to Democrats and Republicans alike.

-Goldman Sachs is suspending all donations for the time being and may ultimately blacklist Republican who voted against certifying Biden's win, according to a source familiar with the matter.
-Trade associations, among the biggest corporate donors in Washington, are moving more slowly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)